abhinav-deep/IT-Ticket-Prediction/README.md

-MINOR PROJECT
+## MINOR PROJECT

-Machine Learning model to classify and predict IT support ticket.
+An ML application built using multinomial classification algorithms like BNB, SVM and LR to classify and predict IT support ticket's service destination using natural language processing.